-Fig 6.
-A prototype BUI (Biologist User Interface) for X-net.
-The first row shows some of the options available to the plant biologist who wants to generate a predicted network for Species X. These options include selecting a “source” species, a “target” species, an orthology method, and a type of edge.
-For Orthology method, we have listed some of the more commonly used methods, but this can be expanded as more methods and databases become available.
-Similarly, some of the common edge types are shown in the figure and this option will change based on the source species selected, and the edge types available for that species.
+Fig. 6 A prototype Interface for “X-net: A network learning platform”.
+The first row shows some options available to the plant biologist who wants to generate a predicted network for Species X. These options include selecting a “source” species, a “target” species, an orthology method, and a type of edge.
 The second row shows the different types of networks that can be created.
-A researcher who wishes to use InferNET must select at least one species for training, whereas this is not necessary for Interolog.
+A researcher who wishes to use InferNET, must select at least one species for training, whereas this step is not necessary for Interolog.
 Researchers can also upload their own experiments from which a correlation network will be created using the different options the researcher provides.
-The third row shows how a researcher can create a “weighted” network by combining different networks from different species.
-The text field near the different edge types allows the user to provide their own weight to the edges.
-The output here again is merged network which the user can visualize using Cytoscape (Shannon et al).
+The third row shows how a researcher can create a “weighted” network, by combining different networks from different species.
+The text field near the different edge types allows the user to provide a weight to the edges.
+The output here again is a merged network which the user can visualize using Cytoscape [ Shannon 2003: Cytoscape: a software environment for integrated models of biomolecular interaction networks.
+Shannon P, Markiel A, Ozier O, Baliga NS, Wang JT, Ramage D, Amin N, Schwikowski B, Ideker T. Genome Research 2003 Nov; 13(11):2498-504 ].

-DENNIS- PLEASE PICK ONE VERSION OF TABLE 1 LEGEND (There were two in text)

-Table X. Positive recall is the number of gene pairs in the target species correctly predicted to be positively correlated divided by the number of gene pairs that are positively correlated.
-Positive precision is the number of gene pairs correctly predicted to be positively correlated divided by the total number predicted to be positively correlated; similar for negative correlation.
-The coefficient of the percent identity score is 0.03, for the magnitude of the correlation is 1.2, and for the raw p-value (which is normally very small) of correlation is -0.14.
+(Dennis- Please check my edits of table 1 especially)

-Table X: Positive recall is the number of gene pairs in the target species correctly predicted to be positively correlated divided by the number of gene pairs that are positively correlated.
-Positive precision is the number of gene pairs correctly predicted to be positively correlated divided by the total number predicted to be positively correlated; similar for negative correlation.
-The coefficient of the percent identity score is 0.03, for the magnitude of the correlation is 1.2, and for the raw p-value (which is normally very small) of correlation is -0.14.
-The Interolog approach assumes that an edge in Soy that is orthologous to a positively (respectively, negatively) correlated edge in Arabidopsis will be positively (respectively, negatively) correlated.
+Table I: Validation testing of predicted networks in Soy (Glycine max) using InferNet vs Interolog (see Aim 1).
+Positive recall is the number of gene pairs in the target species correctly predicted to be positively correlated, divided by the number of gene pairs that are validated to be positively correlated based on experimental data.
+Positive precision is the number of gene pairs correctly predicted to be positively correlated divided by the total number predicted to be positively correlated; similarly, negative recall and precision pertain to negatively correlated edges.
+In this pilot study, the coefficient of the percent identity score used for orthology is 0.03, for the magnitude of the correlation is 1.2, and for the raw p-value (which is normally very small) of correlation is -0.14.
+The Interolog approach [Yu (2004) Genome Research, Annotation Transfer Between Genomes: Protein–Protein Interologs and Protein–DNA Regulogs], assumes that an edge in Soy that is orthologous to a positively (respectively, negatively) correlated edge in Arabidopsis will be positively (respectively, negatively) correlated.